jeffbryner/gcp-ai-slackbot/README.md

 Seriously though, I wanted an easy way to link the VertexAI chat models with the readily avaiable chat interface known as slack.

+If you prompt for the ai (say hey ai, or howdy ai or hello ai) it'll start a thread and answer anything you ask in the thread.

+If you use the /summarize slack command and give it a number of hours "/summarize the last 3 hours" it'll look back in the channel and summarize any messages and threads for that time.

 ## Concept of operations
 The desired end state is a
   - GCP project